 Datasheet Reporting

 The data sheets are indexed to the corresponding test procedure paragraphs.
-Record actual test data on applicable entry line on datasheet.
-Where directed, verify a satisfactory completion of an action or satisfactory observation by marking a “P” (for pass) on applicable data sheet.
-If completion of an action or an observation is unsatisfactory, mark an "F" (for fail) on applicable data sheet.
-No entry line is left blank.
+Record actual test data on the applicable entry line on the test datasheet.
+Where directed, verify a satisfactory completion of an action or satisfactory observation by marking a “P” (for pass) on the applicable data sheet.
+If completion of an action or an observation is unsatisfactory, mark an "F" (for fail) on the applicable data sheet.
+No entry line should beleft blank.
 If the specific test does not apply, write "N/A" for the entry.

 Test Equipment